Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Kojak calls Stavros "Baldy" in this episode.
 Kojak is seen chewing bubble gum.

 Keith Wicks (Bruno Kirby, Bruce Kirby Jr. in the credits) is on a mission of vengeance, killing people who were responsible for the murder of his restaurateur father Jack two years ago after the father would not sell his business to some shady types.
 Trained as a sharpshooter in Vietnam, where he had a breakdown after a My Lai-like incident, Keith uses a long-range rifle to kill two people at the beginning of the show: Tyrone (Thayer David), a real estate swindler who wanted to buy his father's business and Duke Divine, an ex-cop who investigated the murder, but hushed up things because he was on the take.
 After Kojak and his men leave Tyrone's office, Seymour Hayward (Eugene Roche), Tyrone's bookkeeper for the last four years who was present when Tyrone was killed, snoops around the books and discovers a payoff which happened around the time of the murder, and goes to investigate.
 So does Kojak.
 A classic third-degree with Kojak, McNeil and Crocker berating Hayward at the station follows, which produces no results, because Hayward, who was not hesitant to cook the books when ordered by Tyrone, had nothing to do with the killing.
-When Divine's lawyer Tom Nolan (Bill Morey), who has a tell-all letter that he is supposed to take to the cops if anything happens to his client, tries to deliver it, he is confronted by Lou Handleman (Robert X. Modica), a syndicate hit man who murdered Wicks.
+When Divine's lawyer Tom Nolan (Bill Morey), who has a tell-all letter that he is supposed to take to the cops if anything happens to his client, tries to deliver it, he is confronted by Lou Handleman (Robert X. Modica), a syndicate hit man who murdered Wicks' father.
 Handleman has been tipped off about this letter by Sam Corso (George Ball), a sleazy lawyer, also involved in the killing.
 Keith tries to snatch the envelope containing the letter as Handleman drives away with it, but is dragged alongside the car and falls to the ground where he is accidentally shot by a pistol he is carrying.
 Keith flees to Hayward's place, because Hayward is another of the people that might be connected to his father's death.
 Rather than kill Hayward, the two of them bond together, with Keith staying at Hayward's while he recovers from his gunshot wound.
 Keith tells Hayward that he could not communicate with his father, while the 55-year-old Hayward confesses that his own life is a mess, with a wife and son that both left him because he "couldn't keep a family together."
 Hayward suggests that Jack Wicks' girl friend Jo Anne Yager (Elaine Joyce) was involved in the murder as well, because she received a sizeable payment around the time of his death, so Keith adds her to his list of people to take care of, along with Handleman and Corso.
 Hayward says "I need things to balance out"; Keith says "I just want to finish this job."
 Acting on a tip from Yager, who comes to the office to talk to Kojak, the cops track down Keith's room in the Hotel Kleinsinger in the West Village.
 There are some shells hidden in a curtain, and when Keith comes back to the room to collect these, Kojak confronts him.
 There is a brief gun battle, and Keith is killed, falling out the window on to the fire escape.
 Hayward, who drove Keith to the hotel, witnesses all this from the sidewalk outside.
 Back at his place, Hayward, who was himself a sharpshooter during his military service, determines to complete Keith's mission, and adds Kojak's name to the list of people to be knocked off.
 Hayward kills both Corso and Haldelman, then goes after Yager.
 Yager barely escapes with her life, and tells Kojak that the money she received from Tyrone had nothing to do with setting up her boyfriend Wicks and that she was far away from where the murder took place.
 At the room across from Yager's where he was attempting to kill her, Hayward leaves a pen with his initials, as if he wants to be caught.
 Kojak, Crocker and Stavros go to Hayward's place, where Hayward is across the street ready to shoot Kojak.
 But Kojak tricks Hayward by using the full-length mirror in his place to fool him as to where he is standing, and after Hayward blasts what he thinks is Kojak, he is busted by Crocker and Stavros as he tries to escape.

 This show is very good in the way it depicts Hayward, a man who says "I've done nothing" with his life and the highly-motivated Keith.
 The acting by Eugene Roche and Bruno Kirby is exceptionally fine.
 The third-degree of Hayward is imaginatively filmed, with low camera angles.
 After it is over, Kojak tells McNeil "You're pretty good with this 'police brutality' after all these years."
 The plot requires a lot of concentration.